Ecommerce PPC: Shop Owners Guide to PPC in 2023

 1. Define Your Campaign Goals

 Before setting up an ad campaign, you first need to clarify exactly what you want to achieve with it.
+This makes it easier to target your efforts to improve the bottom line.

-2. Select the Right Keywords
+3. Select the Right Keywords

 The next step is to decide which keywords will trigger your ad.